Vineet-Pandey/Cycle-GAN-for-Depth-Map-Generation/README.md

 Create a directory named **samples_cyclegan** to save samples while training

 ## Training
-`cd` to the folder where the scripts are placed run ` python3 Training.py`
+`cd` to the folder where the scripts are placed and run ` python3 Training.py`

 ## Testing